Call Today! Free Immediate Response (818) 781-1570

 As noted, police are required to have probable cause to pull over a vehicle driven by a suspected drunk driver.

-When they pull somebody over who has not violated any laws or given them reasonable cause they are intoxicated, then any evidence they seize could be found inadmissible in court.
+When police pull over someone who has not violated any laws or given reasonable cause to be intoxicated, any evidence they seize could be found inadmissible in court.

 Rights Against Unreasonable Police Search and Seizure